 - Layer squash to top of tomato sauce

 - Spread ½ ricotta mixture on top of squash

 - Layer greens on top of squash

 - Top with remaining sauce, shredded cheese and bake covered for 30-40 mins until bubbly and cheese is slightly browned

 - Allow lasagne to rest for 10 mins before serving - it's HOT!

 If you know someone who loves lasagne, please share this post with them, and remind them to buy organic zucchini and squash to stay away from GMOs.

 P.S.
-We’ve just finalized all the recipes for September’s Eating Guide Program using some amazing seasonal ingredients and some really nutritious and yummy ingredients.
+We’ve just finalized all the recipes for September’s Meal Plans for Health program using some amazing seasonal ingredients and some really nutritious and yummy ingredients.
 If are you unhappy with the way you’ve been eating this Summer and need to get back on tract, this is the program to start ASAP!
 You get a monthly calendar with weigh-loss recipes, exactly what to eat and which Food Babe approved groceries to buy.
 Signing up for this program helps to support all the Food Babe investigations – so thank you!